Visit to the Scolacium Museum and National Archaeological Park

 History of the Scolacium Archaeological Park

-On the sea side, Scolacium, history within history, gives us the remains of the Roman Forum, a large rectangular area paved with square bricks and surrounded by porticoes (Caesareum, Curia and Baths).
-Inside are the remains of a small temple, a monumental fountain and a tribunal.
-From this area come most of the statues and portraits dated between the 1st and 3rd century AD that can be admired in the Scolacium Museum.
+There is no mistaking it, as the area, which borders a pine forest on the opposite side of the sea, is immediately identifiable by the ruins that emerge at the roadside, primarily the monumental remains of the large 11th-century Norman basilica, consecrated to Santa Maria della Roccella, evidence of continuous use until the Middle Ages.
+On the sea side, Scolacium, history within history, offers us the remains of the Roman Forum, a large rectangular area paved with square bricks and surrounded by porticoes (Caesareum, Curia and Baths).
+Inside are the remains of a small temple, a monumental fountain and a courthouse.
+Most of the statues and portraits dating from the 1st to 3rd centuries AD that can be admired at the Scolacium Museum come from this area.
+On the hill stand the Theatre (1st-2nd century AD), with a capacity of 3,500 spectators, and the recently discovered panoramic Amphitheatre from the 2nd century AD, three thermal baths, a necropolis and the aqueduct.

-It all began with the arrival of the Greeks, who founded the colony of Skylletion in this sunrise location.
-No trace remains of the ancient Greek city, as it was totally supplanted by the later Roman city of Scolacium (120 B.C.).
+But what is the history of the ancient city that today appears in the form of the Scolacium National Archaeological Museum and Park?
+To find out, you need to immerse yourself in the visit, among the paths that cut through the olive grove, and listen to what the remains tell us.
+It all began with the arrival of the Greeks, who founded the colony of Skylletion in this place kissed by the dawn.
+No trace remains of the ancient Greek city, as it was completely supplanted by the subsequent Roman city of Scolacium (120 BC).
 The last phase of the site's life is intertwined with the important figure of Cassiodorus, founder of the Vivarium monastic complex, and the Norman presence in nearby Squillace.

 Visit to the Scolacium Museum

-The visit to the Scolacium Museum and National Archaeological Park, which lasts about an hour and a half, concludes with an interesting tour of industrial archaeology inside the Mazza Oil Mill (1934), where it is possible to admire the ancient presses for pressing olives and other artefacts related to Calabrian rural life.
+The Scolacium Museum completes the visit to the Scolacium Archaeological Park.
+Its rooms display the main archaeological finds unearthed during excavations and the gigantic statues.
+The important cycle of Roman statues and portraits culminates with the most evocative artefact, the colossal bronze forearm acquired by Superintendent Orsi in the early 1900s.
+The visit to the Scolacium National Archaeological Museum and Park, lasting about an hour and a half, ends with an interesting tour of industrial archaeology inside the Mazza Oil Mill (1934), where you can admire the ancient olive presses and other artefacts related to Calabrian peasant life.

 https://calabriastraordinaria.it/en/news/visit-to-the-scolacium-museum-and-national-archaeological-park